All Episodes

 I sat next to the pilot.

-However, I could not see him, I could only feel his presence.
+However, I could not see him.

-As the wheel lifted off from the side of the mountain, moving at a terrific speed, I knew I was being transported to the mother wheel or the mother plane, which is a human-built planet, a half a mile by a half a mile, which the honorable Elijah Muhammad taught us of for over 60 years.
+As the wheel lifted off from the side of the mountain, moving at a terrific speed, I knew I was being transported to the mother wheel or the mother plane, which is a human-built planet, a half a mile by a half a mile, which the Honorable Elijah Muhammad taught us of for over 60 years.

-Louis losing it.
+Okay, Louis losing it.

-He actually goes on to say on September 17, 1985, I was carried up the wheel, carried up to the mountain in a vision with a few friends of mine.
+I carried up to the mountain in a vision with a few friends of mine.

-We reached the top of the mountain, a wheel, or what you call an unidentified flying object appeared at the side of the mountain and called me to come up into the wheel.
+A wheel, or what you call an unidentified flying object, appeared at the side of the mountain and called me to come up into the wheel.

-Three metal legs appeared from the wheel, giving me the impression that it was going to land.
+Three metal legs appeared from the wheel, giving me the impression that it was going to land, but it never came over the mountain.

 Being somewhat afraid, I called to the members of my party to come with me, but a voice from the wheel came saying, No, not them, just you.